Category: Uncategorized

 5. His attributes: all powerful, intelligence, wisdom, creativity, beauty.

-6. What He gives us: a new glorified sinless body, a mansion designed just with us in mind, the finest food and drink whenever we want, and much more that we cannot even fathom right now.
+6. What He gives us: a new glorified sinless body, a mansion designed just with us in mind, the finest white robes of righteousness, and much more that we cannot even fathom right now.

 • Don’t Doubt Your Salvation